10 Top-Rated Attractions & Things to Do in Columbia, South Carolina

 Address: 100 Gervais Street, Columbia, South Carolina

-2 Riverbanks Zoo & Garden
+2. Riverbanks Zoo & Garden

 Dedicated areas like the Reptile House, Bird Complex, and Petting Zoo make it easy for visitors — particularly the wee ones — to get extra close to various species and learn through interactive exhibits.
 Want to find out what goes into beekeeping?
 You'll learn here in a special exhibit.
 At Riverbanks, you can even feed the giraffes lettuce that is provided for a small fee.

+Be sure to also spend time exploring the zoo's Riverbanks Botanical Garden, which covers 70 acres and is home to 4,200 different species of exotic and native north American plants.
 Visitors interested in the area's textile history can look out for the self-guided 0.3-mile River Trail.
 Beginning at the Saluda Bridge and winding along the river to the Saluda Mills Interpretive Center, the trail provides a close-up view of the first water-powered textile mills in South Carolina.

 Address: 500 Wildlife Parkway, Columbia, South Carolina

-This self-guided walking tour takes visitors in and around Columbia's first suburb - Waverly.
+This self-guided walking tour takes visitors in and around Columbia's first suburb: Waverly.
 The community is well known as a diverse enclave encouraging black artistry, craftsmen and women, professionals, and social activists.
 Roughly bound by Hampton, Heidt, Gervais, and Hayden Streets, the neighborhood today is home to Benedict College and Allen University — two widely acclaimed historically black colleges that provided higher education during the time of segregation in the South.